 So if Europe doesn’t want to get involved and the United States doesn’t do anything, then what happens?

 The rich Arab countries or a country like Turkey will never take military action in Syria; the risks are too high for them culturally, ethnologically and economically.
 They simply want the west to do their dirty work.
 They want stability in the region to not disrupt their oil scam but don’t want to get their hands dirty.

 Russia and China?
 Forget it!
 Aside from blocking any sort of military action as permanent members of the United Nations Security Council with full veto rights, they’d never do anything.
 Russia has a lucrative trade agreement with Syria.
-Russia doesn’t even acknowledge what has occurred or is occurring.
+Russia doesn’t even acknowledge what has occurred or is occurring plus they want to maintain theoretical control and keep the US out of the region.
 The Russian President is a complete ass who lives in his own fantasy Czar-land riding horses with his shirt off.

 So that leaves the United States to pick up the pieces yet again and help a nation that cannot help itself against a ruthless dictator.

 Americans don’t want this.
 The US doesn’t relish this role.
 President Obama doesn’t want to go into Syria at all but since nobody is going to-we have to!
 President Obama must act or he risks a Syrian genocide as his foreign policy legacy.